AmbireTech/adex-validator/DESIGN.md

 - [ ] bench system, pipelined wrk
 - [ ] validator worker: respect campaignSpec and per-impression payment
 - [ ] figure out "max channels" dynamic: we need a reliable cap; therefore, we need a way for people to check if the limit is reached
-- [ ] figure out how to properly do limiting max number of events per user
+- [ ] figure out how to properly do limiting max number of events per user (hint: in the sentry by IP/pow)
 - [ ] code TODOs
-- [ ] sentry: ensure there's an easy way to get all signed states historically, and at least one validator from which we can get a state signed by 2 (or more) at once
+- [ ] sentry: ensure there's an easy way to get all signed states historically, and at least one validator from which we can get a state signed by 2 (or more) at once; easiest solution is simply to allow getting last N validator events (which will contain sigs)
 - [ ] dockerize